Republic of Florence: Lorenzo de' Medici

 Lorenzo succeeded his father, Piero.
 Lorenzo, as heir, was accordingly groomed by his father to rule over Florence.

 Lorenzo was the greatest artistic patron of the Renaissance.
 He patronised Leonardo da Vinci, Michelangelo and Botticelli, among others.
 During Lorenzo's reign, the Renaissance truly descended on Florence.
 Lorenzo commissioned a multitude of amazing pieces of art and also enjoyed collecting fine gems.
 Lorenzo had many children with his wife Clarice Orsini, including the future Pope Leo X and his eventual successor in Florence, Piero the Unfortunate.

 Lorenzo's brother Giuliano was killed before his own eyes in the Pazzi conspiracy of 1478.
 This plot was instigated by the Pazzi family.
 The coup was unsuccessful, and the conspirators were executed in a very violent manner.
 The scheme was supported by the Archbishop of Pisa, Francesco Salviati, who was also executed in his ceremonial robes.
 News of this sacrilege reached Pope Sixtus IV (who had also supported the conspiracy against the Medicis).
 Sixtus IV was "outraged" and excommunicated everyone in Florence.
 Sixtus sent a papal delegation to Florence to arrest Lorenzo.
 The people of Florence were obviously enraged by the Pope's actions, and the local clergy too.
-The populace refused to resign Lorenzo to the papal delegation.
+The populace refused to surrender Lorenzo to the papal delegation.
 A war followed, which lasted for two years until Lorenzo tactfully went about diplomatically securing a peace.
 Lorenzo died in 1492 and was succeeded by his son Piero.